cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 criteria:

 -  it must immediately follow either ``{`` OR ``[`` OR ``,`` with
-   comments and blank lines allowed;
+   comments and blank lines allowed.

 -  then it has a name made up of the characters detailed in :numref:`tab:code-blocks`;